dcroote/dcroote.github.io/_posts/2023-08-18-website-cheaply.md

 ## 3. Find a suitable Hugo template

 There are a lot of great options at [Hugo Themes](https://themes.gohugo.io).
 Follow the [creating a site instructions](https://gohugo.io/getting-started/quick-start/#create-a-site) from Hugo for commands to add your theme.
+I ended up using the [Hugo Profile](https://themes.gohugo.io/hugo-profile/) theme by [@gurusabarish](https://github.com/gurusabarish).

 ## 4. Customize the site based on the template